 Here $G_{ij}$ is the Einstein tensor (plus possibly a cosmological constant term) for the metric on the brane, $\langle T_{ij}\rangle$ is the renormalized stress-energy tensor of the holographic CFT, and the dots indicate higher-curvature terms (generated by the integration of the CFT ultraviolet degrees of freedom above the cutoff imposed by the brane).~This approach naturally incorporates the backreaction of the quantum radiation on the classical black hole geometry, which led the authors of \cite{Tanaka:2002rb,Emparan:2002px} to conjecture that it should be possible to study the Hawking evaporation process by solving the Einstein equations for a black hole in an AdS braneworld.

 \paragraph{Difficulties for holographic evaporation.} As it turns out, the properties of weakly interacting quantum fields in the presence of a black hole can be an unreliable guide to the behavior of holographic CFTs.
 Using Einstein's classical theory in the AdS bulk implies that the dual CFT is a large-$N$, strongly coupled quantum theory---strictly speaking, both $N$ and the coupling are infinite.
 Although quantum fields in the presence of black holes present thermal effects independently of their interactions, holographic CFTs can have unusual properties.
-In particular, there are static states of the CFT in thermal equilibrium with a black hole (that is, they satisfy the KMS condition) which nevertheless do not have any thermal radiation near infinity.
+In particular, there are static states of the CFT in thermal equilibrium with a black hole (that is, they satisfy the Kubo-Martin-Schwinger condition) which nevertheless do not have any thermal radiation near infinity.